 Each IDU shall be offered a referral to drug treatment and counseling services at each needle exchange encounter.
 Such referral shall be documented with the initials of the person who made the referral and the IDU's response.

 Whenever possible, the Department shall provide infectious disease testing materials as requested by needle exchange programs.

-Community laboratory facilities processing needle exchange program specimens shall report positive infectious disease tests not conducted by the Department shall be reported to the Department within 72 hours.
+Community laboratory facilities processing needle exchange program specimens shall report positive infectious disease tests not conducted by the Department to the Department within 72 hours.